Elevated Liver Enzymes

 How are elevated liver enzymes diagnosed?

-What is the treatment for elevated liver enzymes?
+What is the normal range for liver enzymes?

-Can lifestyle changes help lower elevated liver enzymes?
+Are there any lifestyle changes that can help lower elevated liver enzymes?

 If you have any feedback, please get in touch.